dadavadd/IGrok/README.md

+# IGrok API

 A robust and lightweight backend service for managing software licenses and user authentication.
-Built with modern .NET, it features JWT-based authentication, refresh tokens, hardware ID (HWID) locking, and a secure admin API.
+Built with modern .NET, it features JWT-based authentication, refresh tokens, hardware ID (HWID) locking, user-specific configuration storage, and a secure admin API.

 ## ✨ Key Features